Call 24/7: +1 (800) 972-3282

 Step 3.
 Hold Command + D and follow the instructions to complete the test.

-Once the results are ready, look for any error codes that begin with “PPF”.
+Once the results are ready, look for any error codes that begin with “PPF.”
 These Mac error codes refer to fan issues.
-If there’s any with this beginning, contact Apple support or find a trustworthy recovery service near you to adequately address the issue.
+If you see any codes starting with ‘PPF,’ contact Apple support or a trustworthy service to address the problem.

 9. Only use original or official brand peripherals